intonomos/blog/_posts/2019-03-19-Reinforcement-Learning-and-Optimal-Control.md

 ---
 layout: post
 title: 「Reinforcement Learning and Optimal Control」
-excerpt: "A new book on solving large and challenging multistafe decision problems."
+excerpt: "A new book on solving large and challenging multi-state decision problems."
 categories: book
 tags: book review
 comments: no